Summer Camp at WSL

 Parents can choose three individual weeks of full days (grades 1–5) or half days (K–2 only), with optional early drop-off.
 Consistent with the mission of WSL, the program aims to cultivate in each child a sense of wonder and curiosity for the natural world, creativity, collaboration with others, and confidence to engage in new experiences.

-The program offers unique crafts, group games and hiking, cooking projects, and nature-based play on campus and in the nearby meadows and forest.
+The program offers unique crafts, group games, hiking, and nature-based play on campus and in the nearby meadows and forest.
 Mixed-age groups provide a welcome chance for new and lasting friendships across the grades.
 And true to the Waldorf ethos, we'll have fun rain or shine, so keep those rain boots handy!

 Week 1: June 19–June 23